neu-se/CS4910-7580-Spring-2023/assessments/project.md

 * The project proposal is submitted on time.
 The proposal is roughly one page long and includes a good-faith effort to address each of the 5 points outlined above.
 * The project status update is submitted on time.
 The status update is roughly 2-4 paragraphs long and includes a good-faith effort to address each of the 5 points outlined above.
 * The project report is between 3-10 pages long, contains at least the three sections outlined above, with a good-faith effort to respond to the prompts.
-* The project report and implementation are submitted on time
+* The project report, implementation and/or poster are submitted on time
 * The project implementation may not achieve all of the goals outlined, the project challenges section may not include a detailed discussion of the challenges encountered and good-faith attempts to overcome those challenges.